alecsargood/Dissertation_Julia/README.md

 # Dissertation_Julia
-Julia code developed for the dissertation titled "Gene-Expression Time Delays in Reaction Diffusion Systems"
+Julia and MATLAB code developed for the paper titled "Fixed and Distributed Gene Expression Time Delays in Reaction-Diffusion Systems"

+The code allows for both analtyical and numerical exploration of reaction-diffusion models with delay.
 Numerical simulations for stiff Reaction-Diffusion systems, with Schnakenberg or Gierer-Meinhardt kinetics, can be run from the main.jl file.
 The script allows incorporation of gene-expression time delays, in the form of a fixed delay, or distributed delay.
 Distributions considered include the skew and symmetric truncated
 Gaussian pdfs.

-main.jl: The main file where numerical solutions are generated. func_mod.jl: Script where parameter structure is initialised, and relevent functions are defined.
+Below is an overview of the code used to generate the figures in the given paper:

-Remaining scripts are auxillary files where problem dependent information is held (e.g. RHS of system with fixed delay, distributed delay)
+Figure 1: Produced uisng the 'Distributions.m' script - by setting the relevant parameter values and running the script (sections).